 The Freeman Heart & Lung Transplant Association (FHLTA)

 The FHLTA is a voluntary organisation consisting of heart and or lung transplant recipients, families and their supporters.
-We hope you find our website informative and helpful.

 The Freeman Hospital is located in Newcastle-upon-Tyne, England.

 - To relieve Heart & Lung transplant patients of the Freeman Hospital, who are sick and convalescing or in need of assistance, advice or facilities for recreation in order to improve their conditions of life and generally support the charitable work of the said hospital.

 - To advance the education of the public in the needs of transplantation and to mobilise, encourage, foster and maintain the interest and support of the public.

 - To give and exchange information and advice to promote education in all matters relating to transplantation.

 - To provide or assist in the provision of amenities in the Freeman Hospital including equipment, which may be needed for the benefit of Heart and Lung transplant patient